 For some, skipping a game drive or two to do some reading, writing, sketching or bird-watching around camp adds to their enjoyment

-Rustic: This is no-frills accommodation, usually in very remote areas.
-Large tents or reed/pole huts are the norm, as are pit toilets and safari/bucket showers.
+Rustic: This is no-frills accommodation in remote areas and is usually associated with mobile safaris and seasonal bush/fly camps.
+Expect walk-in tents or reed/pole huts, pit toilets and safari/bucket showers.
 Water is often heated over a fire.
 Furnishing is basic but caters for your needs.

-Comfortable: Comfortable furnishings, running hot and cold water, flush toilets.
+Comfortable: Comfortable furnishings, running hot and cold water and flush toilets.

 Luxury: Comparable to 4- and 5-star hotel standards.

 Deluxe: A clear rung above Luxury.
-Furnishings and attention to detail tend to be noticeably superior.
-Staff members often outnumber the guests
+Furnishings and attention to detail are noticeably superior, and staff members often outnumber the guests.

 The selection of accommodation options is vast, ranging from straw huts and tented camps to ultra-luxury hotels and lodges, and your choice will be influenced mainly by your needs and budget.